 "Yes, you are!"

 "Stupid," Lily said, kissing the tip of James' nose.
-He replied with a kiss of his own, shows of affections were so mysterious for Harriet.
+He replied with a kiss of his own.
+Shows of affection were so mysterious for Harriet.
 Two parents who loved each other?
 Well, it exists, and it was happening in front of her.
 The morning went by, and Harriet paid attention to everything they were saying.
 Even though she had to endure breastfeeding.
 She listened to all.

 And there were things it worried her a great deal.

 Then there was the big thing.
 Her parents, and herself, were part of the Wizarding World.
 Magic existed here.
 Magic.
-Her mother was a witch and her father a wizard.
+Her mother was a witch, and her father a wizard.
 Harriet tried to get not too overwhelmed by that bit of information.
 But then it brought down new knowledge on her.
 Did magic exist back in her old world?
 If that was the case, then what happened?
-It was the plot of a movie or a fantasy book for sure.
-Yet, as she continues to listen to her parents, while she was sitting on a high chair playing with a weird toy that kept on evading her hands.
+It was the plot of a movie or a fantasy book, for sure.
+Yet, she continued to listen to her parents while she was sitting on a high chair, playing with a weird toy that kept on evading her hands.
 The topic reached a serious point.

 "What did Dumbledore tell you?
 Are we safe?"
 Lily asked in a preoccupied voice.

-"he told us to keep a low profile… We don't know who is the spy, among us.
+"he told us to keep a low profile… We don't know who is the spy among us.
 He has been quiet recently.
-Dumbledore want us to use the Fidelius Charm," James said with a sigh.
+Dumbledore wants us to use the Fidelius Charm," James said with a sigh.

 "We could use Dumbledore as our secret keeper.
 Or Sirius, he would never betray us."

-"I don't know… James, Dumbledore has been very obsess with Harriet for some reason.
+"I don't know… James, Dumbledore has been very obsessed with Harriet for some reason.
 I don't like it."